mikegallimore/NHL_Single/README.md

 ### Usage
 To use the script, you need to be in your interactive Python shell (i.e. command line interface).
 If you installed the Anaconda Distribution, this is the Anaconda Prompt program.

-To process run_game.py, you have to indicate the season and the particular game's 5-digit identifier.
-For example:
+To process run_game.py, you have to indicate the season and the particular game's 5-digit identifier:<br>
 <code>python run_game.py 20182019 20001</code>

 Optional Arguments: